Islamic flags: Pre-modern era

 War flags came into use by the Ottoman Empire in the 16th century, gradually replacing (but long coexisting with) their traditional tugh or horse-tail standards.
 During the 16th and 17th centuries, war flags often depicted the bifurcated sword of Ali, Zulfiqar, which was often misinterpreted in Western literature as showing a pair of scissors.
 A Zulfiqar flag used by Selim I (d.
 1520) is on exhibit in Topkapı Palace.
 Two Zulfiqar flags are also depicted in a plate dedicated to Turkish flags in vol. 7 of Bernard Picart's Cérémonies et coutumes religieuses de tous les peuples du monde (1737), attributed to the Janissaries and Sipahis.

-Tanzimat of 1844, the flags of the Ottoman Empire were redesigned in the style of European armies of the day.
+During the Tanzimat of 1844, the flags of the Ottoman Empire were redesigned in the style of European armies of the day.
 The flag of the Ottoman Navy was made red as red was to be the flag of secular institutions and green of religious ones.
 As the reforms abolished all the various sub-sultanates, pashaliks, beyliks and emirates, a single new flag was designed to replace all the various flags used by these entities with one single national flag.
 The result was the red and white flag with the crescent moon and star, which is the precursor to the modern Turkish flag.
 A plain red flag was introduced as the civil ensign for all Ottoman subjects.